 Laboratory Biosafety Level (BSL): BSL-2

-Third generation and higher lentiviral vectors used in labs are frequently pseudotyped with envelope glycoprotein from vesicular stomatitis virus VSV-G. In this case, BSL2 containment is implemented since these viruses have the capability of transducing human cells.
+Third-generation and higher lentiviral vectors used in labs are often pseudotyped with envelope glycoprotein from vesicular stomatitis virus VSV-G. In this case, BSL2 containment is implemented since these viruses can transduce human cells.

 There are still conditions when BSL2-enhanced precautions are used:

-Lentivirus vectors that incorporate transgenes with oncogenic potential must be generated and used at BSL-2 enhanced containment regardless of whether second or third generation systems are used.
+- Oncogenic transgenes: Lentivirus vectors incorporating transgenes with oncogenic potential must be generated and used at BSL-2 enhanced containment regardless of whether second or third-generation systems are used.

-Lentivirus vectors made at a level of production > 100 ml volume must be generated and used at BSL-2 enhanced containment regardless of whether second or third generation systems are used.
+- Scale of production: Lentivirus vectors made at a level of production > 100 ml volume must be generated and used at BSL-2 enhanced containment regardless of whether second or third-generation systems are used.

-Vectors that encode both the guide RNA and the Cas9 must be used at BSL2 enhanced containment.
-In addition, vectors designed to knock down expression of tumor suppressor genes (or that may knock down these genes because of off target effects) must be used at BSL2 enhanced.
+- CRISPR/Cas9: Vectors that encode both the guide RNA and the Cas9 must be used at BSL2 enhanced containment.
+In addition, vectors designed to knock down the expression of tumor suppressor genes (or that may knock down these genes because of off-target effects) must be used at BSL2 enhanced.